Information for applicants, new and current students.

 Am I able to process my application?

 Our team are all available online as normal.
 Our applications for the 2021 summer courses and longer courses will open in November 2020.
 From the opening of the application submissions period, any applications submitted before April 30, 2021 are considered priority applications and will receive a guaranteed place on their course of choice.
+The standard application for all long courses is June 30th.
+After the 30th deadline any remaining spots will be given on a first come first serve basis, please reach out to [email protected] for updates on your preferred course.

 What happens if I pay my deposit and I am not able to attend for any reason related to COVID-19?